-- Inflammation of the heart muscle (myocarditis).
 This is a rare condition which can be caused by various infections.
 Some people with myocarditis develop dilated cardiomyopathy as a complication.

-- Pregnancy and childbirth.
 Heart muscle inflammation leading to dilated cardiomyopathy occurs very rarely.
 It is not known how or why pregnancy triggers this to occur.
 This is called peripartum cardiomyopathy.

-- Other diseases.
 The heart muscle can also be affected by other diseases which can affect various parts of the body.
 A dilated cardiomyopathy may then develop in addition to other symptoms of the disease.
 For example, dilated cardiomyopathy sometimes occurs with the following conditions: